Make a slow cooker pork shoulder on the weekend for a variety of delicious and frugal meals during the week.

 While crackling is one of my most favourite things, the skin doesn’t crackle in the slow cooker, so the first thing to is to remove the skin.

-A good pair of kitchen scissors makes this job sooo much easier.
+A good pair of kitchen scissors make this job sooo much easier.
 It takes about 5 minutes using the scissors.

 Remove all of the skin and as much fat as you can.
 Your shoulder should now look something like this:

-If you want to render it into lard, and I’ll be covering how to do that later in this series, then cut it into small pieces (again a good pair of kitchen scissors make light work of this, but I’ve also used clean pair of $3 paper scissors as well) and put it into a container in the freezer.
+The other option is to render the skin into lard.
+To do this cut it into small pieces (again a good pair of kitchen scissors make light work of this) and put it into a container in the freezer.

-In the morning, throw a roughly chopped onion into the bottom of your slow cooker and then heat a frying pan and add a little oil (lard is good here) until hot and brown the pork shoulder on all sides.
+In the morning, throw a roughly chopped onion into the bottom of your slow cooker and then heat a frying pan and add a little oil or lard until hot and brown the pork shoulder on all sides.

 Cook on low for 8 hours or so, until cooked through and tender.

-Serve with the gravy, some roast vegetables (in the picture there’s pumpkin, sweet potato and carrots) and steamed greens.
+Serve with the gravy, some roast vegetables and steamed greens.

 Remove the leftover meat from the bone and shred using two forks.
 You should have a heap of leftover pork.